BlockchainCommons/cbor-book/src/part_1/practical_introduction_to_cbor.md

 - [**CBOR Diagnostic Notation:**](https://datatracker.ietf.org/doc/draft-ietf-cbor-edn-literals/) A human-readable text format, similar to JSON but extended for CBOR's features, used for documentation and debugging.
 - **Hexadecimal CBOR:** The actual binary representation shown as hexadecimal bytes, which is how CBOR data is transmitted or stored.

-We will focus on the most common, definite-length encodings and the concept of "preferred serialization" – using the shortest possible form where choices exist.2 Advanced topics such as semantic tags (Major Type 6), indefinite-length encoding, full deterministic encoding rules (beyond preferred serialization), schema definition with CDDL, and CBOR sequences will be introduced in later chapters.
+We will focus on the most common, definite-length encodings and the concept of "preferred serialization" – using the shortest possible form where choices exist.
+Advanced topics such as semantic tags (Major Type 6), indefinite-length encoding, full deterministic encoding rules (beyond preferred serialization), schema definition with CDDL, and CBOR sequences will be introduced in later chapters.
 By the end of this chapter, you should be able to look at simple CBOR byte sequences and understand the data they represent.

 > **✅ TIP:** The [CBOR Playground](https://cbor.me/) is an excellent tool if you would like to follow along with the examples, converting CBOR Diagnostic Notation to binary and back.